-This doesn’t mean not being able to process criticism or get all snobbish when someone doesn’t understand a sentence that – to you – was poetic genius but to most of your readers only comes off as syntactically garbled mess.
+By the way, this does not mean getting all defensive when someone doesn’t understand a sentence that – to you – was poetic genius but to most of your readers only comes off as syntactically garbled mess.

 Freedom without responsibility is not real freedom.
 It’s just recklesssness.
 But that’s a different kind of discussion.
 So let’s just leave it at that.

 The indie publisher can choose what to write, how to write it, in what order to present the material, how to package it, and so on and so forth.
-Traditional publishers may have the benefit of out-sourcing or distributing the work among various professionals, but the indie-publisher can imbue his work with a strong character, spirit or attitude from the way the fonts look to the way the product is being marketed.
+Traditional publishers may have the benefit of out-sourcing or distributing the work among various professionals, but the indie-publisher can imbue his work with a strong character, spirit or attitude from the typography to the style of marketing.

-It is this wholeness injected by one individual’s spirit that gives this feeling of authenticity, of not just another mass-produced thing off the shelf but something real.
+It is this wholeness injected by one individual’s spirit that may give a feeling of authenticity, of not just another mass-produced thing off the shelf but something more personal.

 #1 Piracy Is Not A Problem: Inflexible Publishing Models Are